 NHL Player News

-Gaudreau scored an even-strength goal and added a power-play assist in Tuesday's 4-3 overtime loss to the Kings.
+Karlsson scored an empty-net goal on two shots and added a power-play assist in Wednesday's 6-3 win over the Blues.

 Karlsson set up Jonathan Marchessault's game-tying goal in the second period and added an empty-netter himself in the third.
 With five points over his last six games, Karlsson continues to provide strong offense in a middle-six role.
 He's up to 12 tallies, 25 points (seven on the power play), 65 shots on net and a plus-10 rating through 27 contests overall.

 Eichel scored a goal on six shots, added a power-play assist and blocked two shots in Wednesday's 6-3 win over the Blues.

 Eichel reached the 30-point mark on the season and extended his point streak to five games (four goals, six helpers).
 The center is also getting plenty of looks, with at least two shots on goal in all but one of his games this season.
 He's collected 12 goals, 18 assists, 10 power-play points, 116 shots on net, 28 blocked shots and a plus-2 rating over 27 appearances.